British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Big Bend deposit is located on Lot 6182 along the east side of the Fraser River at the big bend, 12.8 kilometres north of Quesnel.
+The BIG BEND diatomite deposit is located on Lot 6182 along the east side of the Fraser River on the southern edge of the Big Bend, 8 kilometres north-northwest of Quesnel.
 The largest diatomite deposits in British Columbia occur in this area.

 There are three major exposures of diatomite on Lot 6182.
 Small lots of the diatomite have periodically been shipped to Vancouver for making insulating brick.